Western Standard: Publication of Jyllands-Posten Muhammad cartoons

-On February 13, 2006, the Western Standard published the Jyllands-Posten Muhammad cartoons depicting unflattering images of Muhammad.
+On 13 February 2006, the Western Standard published the Jyllands-Posten Muhammad cartoons depicting unflattering images of Muhammad.
 Syed Soharwardy, a Calgary Imam and president of the Islamic Supreme Council of Canada, complained about the publication to the Alberta Human Rights and Citizenship Commission.

-On December 21, 2007, Johnston apologized directly to Soharwardy and Canada's Muslim community for the publication of the cartoons and Soharwardy withdrew his complaint against the magazine.
+On 21 December 2007, Johnston apologized directly to Soharwardy and Canada's Muslim community for the publication of the cartoons and Soharwardy withdrew his complaint against the magazine.

 Levant refused to apologize and a hearing was scheduled for January 2008.
 On the day of the hearing, Levant republished the cartoons on his personal website.
 At the request of Levant and his lawyers, Levant was allowed to videotape his interview with Shirlene McGovern, a human rights investigator with the Alberta Human Rights Commission.
 Levant later posted the videos on YouTube.

-On February 15, 2008, Soharwardy announced he was withdrawing his complaint against Levant.
+On 15 February 2008, Soharwardy announced he was withdrawing his complaint against Levant.
 He said in a guest column for The Globe and Mail that publishing the cartoons "was irresponsible and was intended to cause strife," but acknowledged their publication "may not fall outside the limits of free speech."
 In August 2008, the Alberta Human Rights and Citizenship Commission rejected a similar complaint against Levant made by the Edmonton Council of Muslim Communities.

 Retraction of restaurant and social gathering story

-On June 9, 2021, the Western Standard reported that Premier Jason Kenney, Minister of Environment and Parks Jason Nixon and Minister of Health Tyler Shandro had been regularly ignoring their own COVID-19 restrictions since the start of 2021.
+On 9 June 2021, the Western Standard reported that Alberta Premier Jason Kenney, Minister of Environment and Parks Jason Nixon and Minister of Health Tyler Shandro had been regularly ignoring their own COVID-19 restrictions since the start of 2021.
 The reporting relied on sources that the Western Standard kept anonymous.

 The story reported they had arranged for secret social gatherings at Bottega 104, a restaurant in downtown Edmonton.
 The article also reported that Kenney attended social functions at the private residence of a lobbyist.
 At the time, COVID-19 protocols in Alberta restricted restaurants to takeout and delivery service, and private gatherings in homes were limited.

 Kenney called the story "false and defamatory," and had a cease-and-desist letter sent to Fildebrandt and the Western Standard.
 Brock Harrison, a spokesperson for the premier's office, wrote on Twitter that the story was "a total fabrication with no basis in fact" and said the Western Standard did not try to get comment from the premier's office.
 It was later revealed The Western Standard asked for comment at 5:49 p.m.
 MT, seven minutes before publishing the article.

-On June 11, 2021, Fildebrandt said the story "should not have been published" and fully retracted the story in a public apology.
+On 11 June 2021, Fildebrandt said the story "should not have been published" and fully retracted the story in a public apology.